Perturbation graphs, invariant prediction and causal relations in psychology: Graphical models and interventions

 \section{Graphical models and interventions}

-We use the language of graphical models, which ties together a graph with nodes and edges and random variables \citep{Lauritzen96,Cowell:1999,Eberhardt:2017,Maathuis:2018}.
-A graph is denoted by $\mathcal{G}$ containing a set of vertices $V=\{1,2,\ldots,p\}$ (also called nodes) and a set of edges $E=\{i\to j: i,j\in V\}$.
-In the configuration $s\to t$, the node $s$ is called the parent of $t$ and $t$ is called the child of $s$.
+We use the language of graphical models, which ties together a graph with nodes and edges and random variables \citep[e.g.,][]{Lauritzen96,Cowell:1999,Eberhardt:2017,Maathuis:2018}.
+A directed graph is denoted by $\mathcal{G}$ containing a set of vertices $V=\{1,2,\ldots,m\}$ (also called nodes) and a set of directed edges $E=\{i\to j: i,j\in V\}$ (also called arrows).
+The graphs we consider have at most a single edge between each pair of nodes.
+An example of a graph is shown in Figure \ref{fig:d-separation-example}(a).
+In the configuration $s\to t$, node $s$ is called a parent of $t$ and $t$ is called a child of $s$.
 The set of nodes $\textsc{pa}(t)$ contains all nodes that are parents of $t$, and the set of nodes in $\textsc{ch}(s)$ contains all children of $s$.
-A path is a sequence of nodes where each node is either a parent or a child of the next node in the sequence.
+A parent is sometimes referred to as a direct cause.
+A path is a sequence of (at least two) distinct nodes where each node is either a parent or a child of the next node in the sequence.
 For example, $s\to u\leftarrow t$ is a path.
 A directed path from $s$ to $t$ is a path such that all edges point in the same direction.
 For example, $s\to u\to t$ is a directed path.
-Nodes that are at the source-end of a directed path are called ancestors, as in $s\to\cdots\to t$ where $s$ is an ancestor of $t$; the set of nodes $\textsc{an}(t)$ is the set of ancestors of $t$, including $t$.
+A cycle is a directed path where each node occurs once except the first node.
+For example, $s\to u\to t\to s$ is a cycle.
+Node $s$ is called an ancestor of $t$ if there is a directed path from node $s$ to node $t$, as in $s\to\cdots\to t$; the set of nodes $\textsc{an}(t)$ is the set of ancestors of $t$, where we additionally include the node $t$.
 The configuration $s\to u\leftarrow t$ is called a collider path.
-Each node in a graph corresponds to a random variable and each edge corresponds to a causal relation between two nodes.
-Here we focus on linear relations between the variables, such that each node can be described by a weighted sum of its neighbours.